DYAKOOO/ThusSpokeRobotics/README.md

-# Neural Diwan
+# ThusSpokeRobotics

-This project is a sophisticated blog built with Astro, featuring a custom design and several advanced functionalities focused on Machine Learning, Gaussian Splatting, and related topics.
+This project is a sophisticated blog built with Astro, featuring a custom design and several advanced functionalities focused on Robotics, Computer Vision, and AI systems.

 ## Disclaimer